 - Your brain is overladen: You try to learn too much in too little time.

-To really concentrate effectively, you have to do the following:
+To concentrate effectively, you have to do the following:

 - Divide the work into smaller parts and do not try to memorize everything in one session.

 - Every now and then test your knowledge about the work you have already studied, to make sure that you remember it.
-Once you reach a point where you really remember everything, keep on studying; this will ensure that you do not forget parts of the work come tomorrow or the day after.
-By doing this you give your brain the opportunity to concentrate and absorb information, and afterwards to relax while the information is entrusted to your memory.
+Once you reach a point where you remember everything, keep on studying; this will ensure that you do not forget parts of the work come tomorrow or the day after.
+By doing this you allow your brain the opportunity to concentrate and absorb information, and afterward to relax while the information is entrusted to your memory.